WillAyd/pandas_rust_algos/README.md

 As of now about half of the groupby algorithms are implemented.
 If you would like to contribute any more to learn rust please do so!

+Benchmarks have been started in the benches folder.
+Run ``cargo +nightly bench`` to measure performance.

 You can also use this library directly.
 To do so run ``maturin develop --release`` from the project root and it will install the Python package into your environment

 ```python